very-inky/Bit-HeroesBot/README.md

 ## Configuration System

 The bot uses a YAML-based configuration system that allows you to create, edit, and manage bot configurations through a command-line interface or by directly editing YAML files.
+Action names in the configuration are case-insensitive, so "quest", "Quest", and "QUEST" are all treated as the same action.

 ### Configuration Directory Structure